 How to Test Water for Contamination

-Test your water for common pollutants such as heavy metals, pesticides, or other chemicals that may affect your fertilisers.
+Test your water at a lab for common pollutants such as heavy metals, pesticides, or other chemicals that may affect your fertilisers.
 A comprehensive water test will help pinpoint any potential problems.

 How to Manage Contaminated Water